SanujGoyal/Task-Master-PRO/README.md

     "DefaultConnection": "Data Source=serverAddress;Database=databaseName;User Id=yourUserId;Password=yourPassword;TrustServerCertificate=True;"
 }

-Step 2: Register the Connection String in Program.cs Ensure that the connection string is registered in the Program.cs file.
+Step 2: Register the Connection String: Ensure that the connection string is registered in the Program.cs file.
 It should look something like this:

 using Microsoft.EntityFrameworkCore;
 using yourNamespace.Data;